 - How do customers talk about the company?
 How do they interact with employees?

 - What is the competition like?
 How does the market behave?

 - What countries is the company operating in?
 Where is it headquartered?
 And does each location operate differently?

 The answers to these questions will provide you with a mini corporate culture audit and a cultural snapshot of your organization.
-You can then use that snapshot to shape your intranet and guide interaction and communication so that it reinforces the culture that serves the company best.
+You can then use that snapshot to shape your intranet (or extranet) and guide interaction and communication long after launch day, so that it reinforces the culture that serves the company best.